Middle Loup River Challenge

 Men's/Women's Competitive SUP

-The start of the race is a the bridge located 7.5 miles west of Thedford or 7 miles east of Seneca.
+The start of the race is at the bridge located 7.5 miles west of Thedford or 7 miles east of Seneca.
 Ample signage will guide you to the registration point.

 Shuttle service is available at $10/person.
 There will be a shuttle in the morning from the finish to the start.
-Shuttle will leave the finish at 6:30 am sharp.
+Shuttle will leave the finish at 7:30 am sharp.
 Equipment must be dropped at the start prior to the shuttle.
-There will be another shuttle available after the race.
 Equipment will not be shuttled.

-A required safety meeting will begin at 7:15 am near the start of the race.
+A required safety meeting will begin at 8:15 am at the start of the race.
 You are required to have a PFD with you.

-Liesure floaters will start at the old 83 bridge on the east side of Thedford after the start of the race.
+Leisure floaters will start at the old 83 bridge on the east side of Thedford after the start of the race.
+Leisure floaters must attend the safety meeting at the race start.
+After all racers are on the river, leisure floaters will caravan to the leisure division start.

 The race finishes at the Middle Loup River Guest Ranch.

-The course consists of a 28 mile competitive race and is filled with many challenges along the way.
-The liesure float will start at the old Highway 83 bridge after the start of the competitive race.
+The race course consists of a 28 mile competitive race and is filled with many challenges along the way.
+The leisure float will start at the old Highway 83 bridge after the start of the competitive race.
+The leisure float is about 17 miles and takes between 3 to 5 hours depending on the pace you go.

 Start - Check Point 1: